telezhnaya/docs/docs/tokens/lockup_vesting_details.md

 `start`, `cliff`, `end` are the variables from [`vesting_schedule`](https://github.com/telezhnaya/core-contracts/blob/master/lockup/src/lib.rs#L188) from initializing lockup function (they are `start_date`, `cliff_date`, `end_date` there).

-Here and in all graphs: X is the time, Y is the amount of unlocked tokens.
+Here and in all graphs: X is the time, Y is the number of unlocked tokens.

 ### Lockup
 <img width="704" alt="Screenshot 2021-05-05 at 22 34 36" src="https://user-images.githubusercontent.com/11246099/117198787-1d49d180-adf2-11eb-86f3-047152e54877.png">